fornit1917/jobby/docs/en/overview.md

             pipeline.Use(new SomeMiddleware());

-            // This is how a singleton middleware with non-scoped dependencies can be added pipeline.Use(serviceProvider.GetRequiredService<SomeMiddleware>());
+            // This is how a singleton middleware with non-scoped dependencies can be added
+            // In this case, the SomeMiddleware type must be registered in the DI container! pipeline.Use(serviceProvider.GetRequiredService<SomeMiddleware>());

-            // This is how a scoped middleware or middleware with scoped dependencies can be added pipeline.Use<SomeMiddleware>();
+            // This is how a scoped middleware or middleware with scoped dependencies can be added
+            // In this case, the SomeMiddleware type must be registered in the DI container! pipeline.Use<SomeMiddleware>();
         });
     });